mfumagalli/Copenhagen/Files/day1.md

 Open the output files:
 ```
-for POP in LWK TSI CHB NAM PEL
+for POP in AFR EUR EAS NAM
 do
 	echo $POP
 	zcat Results/$POP.geno.gz